 Overall view/ Submission issue Response

 Number of submissions

-Object to lack of infrastructure (raised in 13 submissions) Object to draft Strategy as it will result in overdevelopment and exacerbate the existing infrastructure problems: increasing population by raising heights will increase traffic pressure in centres, exacerbated by the WestConnex toll intersections of Harrow Rd/Beatrice St and Harrow Rd/ Helena St should be upgraded. it is difficult get around Lidcombe on foot, especially for mobility impaired - 401 bus services at night or Sundays to connect to the train service would assist trains are already at capacity and there is a lack of parking existing school capacity in both centres (primary, high school) is insufficient: a co-ed public high school is needed Aubum Hospital is already at capacity Police resources are already too stretched. childcare, library services, neighbourhood centre and community services will need a considerable injection of Council resources increased mixed use and dwellings will result in increased waste.
-Council waste services are poor now, and would require substantial resources to address the problem drainage and electricity infrastructure in Lidcombe will not cope.
+Object to lack of infrastructure (raised in 13 submissions) Object to draft Strategy as it will result in overdevelopment and exacerbate the existing infrastructure problems.
+Increasing population by raising heights will increase traffic pressure in centres, exacerbated by the WestConnex toll intersections of Harrow Rd/Beatrice St and Harrow Rd/Helena St should be upgraded.
+It is difficult get around Lidcombe on foot, especially for mobility impaired - 401 bus services at night or Sundays to connect to the train service would assist.
+It rains are already at capacity and there is a lack of parking existing school capacity in both centres (primary, high school) is insufficient: a co-ed public high school is needed.
+Auburn Hospital is already at capacity.
+Police resources are already too stretched. childcare, library services, neighbourhood centre and community services will need a considerable injection of Council resources. increased mixed use and dwellings will result in increased waste.
+Council waste services are poor now, and would require substantial resources to address the problem of drainage and electricity infrastructure in Lidcombe will not cope.
+The following would improve outcomes: increased car spaces provided in new developments bring back the direct Lidcombe to Liverpool via Regents Park train route and increase bus routes to the station improve structural quality of new buildings. add screening/opaque glass to balconies for privacy and to avoid looking at other people's washing. require greater selbacks to provide garden/green space require developers to contribute to funding of pocket parks.
+Wyatt Park is great for sport, but public transport access is poor and does not encourage walking through at night.
 Noted.
 No change to Strategy recommended.
 The Strategy would result in a minor increase in dwelling numbers and population only.
 Council continues to plan and work with other stakeholders to align infrastructure capacity with growth.